 As part of the preparation of WRMP19, United Utilities published its Draft Water Resources Management Plan (Draft WRMP) for consultation between 2nd March and 25th May 2018, following submission to Defra in December 2017.
 The Draft WRMP set out United Utilities preferred resource management and demand management options designed to enhance leakage reduction, improve levels of service for drought permits and orders and support water trading.
-The Draft WRMP additionally sought to address the risk associated with the regional aqueduct system that supplies water from the Lake District to the Greater Manchester and Pennine areas including parts of Lancashire and south Cumbria (known as 'Manchester and Pennine Resilience' solution).
+The Draft WRMP additionally sought to address the risk associated with the regional aqueduct system that supplies water from the Lake District to the Greater Manchester and Pennine areas (including parts of Lancashire and south Cumbria) through a number of options referred to as the 'Manchester and Pennine Resilience' solution.

 In developing the Draft WRMP, United Utilities undertook a comprehensive assessment of future available water supplies and the demand for water, extensive stakeholder engagement and a rigorous process of options identification and appraisal.
-In this context, Amec Foster Wheeler Environment and Infrastructure UK Ltd (Amec Foster Wheeler, now Wood) was commissioned by United Utilities to undertake a Habitats Regulations Assessment (HRA) of the Draft WRMP, the findings of which were presented in a report that was published alongside the Draft WRMP for consultation in March 2018.
-A further report presenting an assessment of potential Manchester and Pennine Resilience solutions was also prepared and was available to support the consultation.
+In this context, Amec Foster Wheeler Environment and Infrastructure UK Ltd (Amec Foster Wheeler, now Wood) was commissioned by United Utilities to undertake a Habitats Regulations Assessment5 (HRA) of the Draft WRMP, the findings of which were presented in a report6 that was published alongside the Draft WRMP for consultation in March 2018.
+A further report7 presenting an assessment of potential Manchester and Pennine Resilience solutions was also prepared and made available to support the consultation.